rakyll/statik/README.md

 Is this a crazy idea?
 No, not necessarily.
 If you're building a tool that has a Web component, you typically want to serve some images, CSS and JavaScript.
 You like the comfort of distributing a single binary, so you don't want to mess with deploying them elsewhere.
 If your static files are not large in size and will be browsed by a few people, statik is a solution you are looking for.

+## Go native embedding
+Go 1.16 added the [`//go:embed`](https://pkg.go.dev/embed) directive which provides the same functionality as statik, but with the advantage that it does not require the a pre-compilation step, or the comitting of possibly large machine generated go files into the repo.
+So you may want to use native embedding instead of statik.

 ## Usage

 Install the command line tool first.